biscuit-auth/biscuit/SPECIFICATIONS.md

 One block can contain one or more checks.

-Their text representation is `check if` followed by the body of the query.
+Their text representation is `check if` or `check all` followed by the body of the query.
 There can be multiple queries inside of a check, it will succeed if any of them succeeds.
 They are separated by a `or` token.

+- a `check if` query succeeds if it finds one set of facts that matches the body and expressions
+- a `check all` query succeeds if all the sets of facts that match the body also succeed the expression.
+`check all` can only be used starting from block version 4

 Here are some examples of writing checks: